Aniket-Chugh/ZappCab-An-Advanced-ev-vehicle-booking-open-source-website/README.md

-# 🚖 ZappCab - Your Modern Cab Booking Experience
+# 🚖 Zevra - Your Modern Cab Booking Experience

 Welcome to **ZappCab**, my personal project to build a **fun, fast, and futuristic** cab booking web application!
 Currently under development 🚧 but progressing rapidly!
 This project not only reflects my current skills but also shows my vision for how I think cab services should feel in the modern web era.